 This characteristic offers several advantages.
 It affords better signal to noise ratio, more accurate ranging, less interference, and increased security.
-However, spreading the spectral density of the signal also reduces its power, so that the GPS signal is sometimes described as a 25-watt light bulb seen from 10,000 miles away.
-Clearly, the weakness of the signal makes it somewhat difficult to receive under cover of foliage.
+However, spreading the spectral density of the signal also reduces its power.
+The weakness of the signal makes it difficult to receive under cover.

 In any case, the most commonly used spread spectrum modulation technique is known as binary phase shift keying (BPSK).
 This is the technique used to create the NAV Message, the P(Y) code and the C/A code.
 The binary biphase modulation is the switching from 0 to 1 and from 1 to 0 accomplished by phase changes of 180º in the carrier wave.
 Put another way, at the moments when the value of the code must change from 0 to 1, or from 1 to 0, the change is accomplished by an instantaneous reverse of the phase of the carrier wave.
 It is flipped 180º.
-And each one of these flips occurs when the phase of the carrier is at the zero-crossing.
+And each one of these flips occurs when the phase of the carrier is at the zero-crossing (the gray centerline inthe middle of the sine wave illustrations above).
 Each 0 and 1 of the binary code is known as a code chip.
 0 represents the normal state, and 1 represents the mirror image state.

 The rate of all of the components of GPS signals are multiples of the standard rate of the oscillators.
 The standard rate is 10.23 MHz.
 It is known as the fundamental clock rate and is symbolized Fo For example, the GPS carriers are 154 times Fo, or 1575.42 MHz, 120 times Fo, or 1227.60 MHZ, and 115 times Fo, or 1176.45 MHZ.
 These represent L1, L2, and L5 respectively.
 The codes are also based on Fo.
 10.23 code chips of the P(Y) code, 0s or 1s, occur every microsecond.
 In other words, the chipping rate of the P(Y) code is 10.23 million bits per second (Mbps), exactly the same as Fo, 10.23 MHZ.
 The chipping rate of the C/A code is 10 times slower than the P(Y) code.
 It is one tenth of Fo, 1.023 Mbps.
 Ten P(Y) code chips occur in the time it takes to generate one C/A code chip.
-This is a reason why a P(Y) code derived pseudorange is more precise than a C/A code pseudorange, and why the C/A code is known as the coarse/acquisition code.
+This is a reason why a P(Y) code derived pseudorange is more precise than a C/A code pseudorange.